ShieldOrder/evaluation-surfaces/signals/economic-exposure-voting.md

 - execution and accountability
 - resource allocation requiring fiduciary evaluation

-Using this signal outside its fitness domain creates category errors.
+Using this signal outside its fitness domain is commonly associated with category errors.

 ## Common misapplications